-Also find some other websites (from competitors or otherwise) that you aspire to be like.
-Think about what it is you like about them and why.
+Also, find some other websites (from competitors or otherwise) that you aspire to be like.
+Think about what you like about their website and why.
 Do you love the design style?
-Do they offer great user experience?
-The more specific you can be about why you like a certain website, the better we’ll be able to incorporate the appropriate aspects into the design of your new site.
+Do they offer a great user experience?
+The more specific you are about why you like a certain website, the better we’ll be able to incorporate the selected aspects into the design of your new site.

 Your current site

 If you already have a website in place, is there anything about it that you think works particularly well?
 What do you like about it, and why is it successful?

 Alternatively, is there anything about your current website that you definitely don’t want to use on the new one?
 Whether it’s out of date content, a tool that isn’t particularly relevant, or a page that never gets any traffic, think about why it’s unsuccessful - we may be able to help you improve it and update the content, or you may choose to lose it altogether.

 Your brand identity is also important to consider when commissioning a new website.
 If you have a brand already, which aspects (colours, fonts, logo etc.) would need to be kept the same?
 However, if you’re implementing a new website to modernise or refresh your online presence, would you allow your brand to be tweaked as part of this?

 Sharing any brand guidelines you have with our design team will also help us fully understand how to use your brand and ensure that we don’t change anything that you want to maintain.

 If you require your website to have additional ‘advanced’ features such as eCommerce, calculators or configurators, interactive maps, events calendars or integrations with third-party services (like your CRM), be sure to include these in your brief.